kroma-network/kroma-specs/specs/experimental/validator-system-v2/validator-manager.md

 }
 ```

 After registration, validators can receive delegations of KRO and KGH.
-When total delegated KRO exceeds
+When total deposited and delegated KRO exceeds
 `MIN_ACTIVATE_AMOUNT`, validators can be activated and become eligible to submit output.
 Note that if the validator
-didn't meet the activation condition during registration and weren't automatically activated, the
+don't meet the activation condition during registration and aren't automatically activated, the validator will need to
-validator will need to activate manually.
+activate manually.

 ## Validator Management